 According to PSU's Graduate School, all work toward a graduate degree must be completed within seven years, and no coursework that is more than seven years old at the time of graduation may be accepted towards the degree.
 This rule applies equally to terminal Master degrees (such as the MURP), to Master degrees taken en route to a Ph.D., and to transfer credits applied to a Master degree.
-A limited number of PSU courses that are more than seven years old at the time of graduation, but no more than 10 years old, may be used toward master's degree requirements after a successful validation exam.
-The full requirements for validation of out-of-date graduate credits is provided on the GO-15 form available on the Graduate School website, forms section.
+A limited number of PSU courses that are more than seven years old at the time of graduation, but no more than 10 years old, may be used toward master's degree requirements after a petition is submitted and approved by the Graduate Council.